Aharon Rokeach: Activities in Israel

 Rokeach devoted the rest of his life to rebuilding Belzer Hasidut in Israel.
 He initially established his court in Tel Aviv, where he opened the first Belzer Talmud Torah.
 Later he moved to Jerusalem, where he founded the first Belzer yeshiva.

 In 1949, he married Chana Labin-Pollack, daughter of Rabbi Yechiel Chaim Labin, the Makova Rebbe, and widow of Rabbi Yosef Meir Pollack, the Bergsass Rebbe.
 Her first husband had been murdered by the Nazis in Bergsass, leaving her with a young son and daughter.
 Rokeach did not have any children by his second wife, but helped to raise her children and later arranged marriages for them.
 Meanwhile, Rabbi Mordechai also remarried and had a son, Yissachar Dov, on January 19, 1948.
 When Rabbi Mordechai suddenly died on November 17, 1949, Rokeach groomed his year-old nephew to inherit the dynasty.
-After Rokeach's own death in 1957, the boy was educated by a small circle of trusted advisors and became the fifth Belzer Rebbe in 1966.
+After Rokeach died in 1957, the boy was educated by a small circle of trusted advisors and became the fifth Belzer Rebbe in 1966.

-Rokeach was clearly touched by the Holocaust.
+Rokeach was touched by the Holocaust.
 He developed a very inclusive attitude to modern and even non-Orthodox Jews, a substantive change from his pre-war practice of associating almost exclusively with other Haredim.
 Rokeach's second marriage also indicated a shift in the Belz leader's thinking: the ceremony was conducted by Rabbi Isser Yehuda Unterman, a member of the religious Zionist Mizrachi movement, a group Belz had previously held at arm's length.
-Unlike some of his other Hasidic rebbe peers, who had survived the Holocaust and made a practice of acknowledging and honoring their deceased followers and recounting their own experiences, it was Rokeach's personal custom to never speak of the Belz Hasidim who had died during the war, particularly members of his own family.
+Unlike some of his other Hasidic rebbe peers, who had survived the Holocaust and made a practice of acknowledging and honoring their deceased followers and recounting their own experiences, it was Rokeach's custom to never speak of the Belz Hasidim who had died during the war, particularly members of his own family.
 On one occasion, rabbi and author Arthur Hertzberg, a descendant of Belz Hasidim, visited the rebbe and attempted to talk to him about Belz before the war:

-He talked willingly of [my] grandfather, remembering that ... [he] had been his teacher when he was young, but he was totally silent when I mentioned my mother's father and her brothers, who had been his disciples until they were murdered during the war.
+He talked willingly of [my] grandfather, remembering that ... [he] had been his teacher when he was young, but he was silent when I mentioned my mother's father and her brothers, who had been his disciples until they were murdered during the war.
 I was upset.
 This strange behavior was later explained to me by his principal assistant: the rebbe had not once said any of the prescribed prayers (Yizkor, Kaddish) for his wife and children because those who had been killed by the Nazis for being Jews were of transcendent holiness; they were beyond our comprehension.
 Any words about them that we might utter were irrelevant and perhaps even a desecration of their memory.

-Legacy

-For Rokeach, the only proper way to respond to the near-destruction of Belz and Hasidus, and honor the memory of the dead, was to build new institutions and slowly nurture a new generation of Hasidim.
-This task has been continued and largely accomplished by his nephew, the present Rebbe of Belz.